Gbkng/elf-link-exploration/README.md

 ```
 cat <<EOF
 main
-├- libstatic-2.a
+├─libstatic-2.a
-└- libdynamic.so
+└─libdynamic.so
-   └-libstatic.so ← obtained from 'libstatic.a'
+  └─libstatic.so ← obtained from 'libstatic.a'
 EOF
 ```